quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * Made events that need to log packet_type and packet_number use a header field instead of logging these fields individually
 * Added support for logging retry and initial tokens (#94,#86)
+* Moved separate general event categories into a single category "generic" (#47)

 Smaller changes:
 * Merged loss_timer events into one loss_timer_updated event